LucaBonamino/finance_tracker/README.md

 <code>{"transactions": []}</code>

 To show some data at first run, the db.json file in the repo already has 4 dummy transactions, you can delete them from the file or from the app.

+In the <code>Config.ts</code>, you can set the url of the backend server if your server is not in localhost.